BigBangData/TimesheetAnalysis/README.md

 ### Client Fakeness

-Faking client data was a lot easier and I just made up some probabilities.
+Faking client data was a lot easier and I just made up data entirely - this could've been done using mockaroo or Python's Faker or honestly, in Excel, but I wanted a reproducible and consistent way - thus the R script.

 Note that there is client data in the `timesheet` as well as the `clients` "tab" of the original Excel file.

-I could've easily faked the `clients` data in Excel itself but wanted a reproducible way - thus the R script.

-As a final note, one major limiation of the project is that client rates are fixed and 1:1 with the client codes so that if a bookkeeper raised rates, she'd have to create a new code for that client.
-In a way, the client code is a `client-and-rate code` as it stands.
+As a final note, __one major limitation of the project__ is that client rates are fixed and 1:1 with the client codes so that if a bookkeeper raised rates, she'd have to create a new code for that client.
+As it stands, the client code is a `client-and-rate code` of sorts.

 If you've made it this far, congratulations 🙇 and thanks for reading 🙏🏻!

 <p align=center><img src="www/monty-python-clock.png" width=60></p>

 ---